Whether mold and mildew are the same thing or two different things is one of the most conflicted questions in the mold industry.

 Most mold remediators and other mold experts (doctors, naturopaths) would likely agree that even if mold and mildew are the same thing, the truth is: 1) That most mildew is in fact not the beginning of a mold colony, and 2) That most mold growth does not ever begin as mildew.

 And, while you do remediate a mold problem, you do not remediate mildew.

 The following important similarities exist between mold and mildew:

-- Mold and mildew also both spread through the dissemination of spores, which can travel on clothing and pets, in vehicles, or alone in the air.
+- Mold and mildew both spread through the dissemination of spores, which can travel on clothing, pets, packages, in vehicles, or alone in the air.

-- Both mildew and mold can develop within 24 hours of a “moisture intrusion event” that creates an ideal breeding ground.
+- Both mildew and mold can develop within 24 hours of a “moisture intrusion event” that creates an ideal breeding ground for it.

 The following important differences exist between mold and mildew:

 - The easiest way to tell mold and mildew apart is by how they look.

 - Mildew is usually white, gray, or yellow, and is fluffy or powdery.

 - Mold is usually dark green or black and its texture is slimy or fuzzy.